The Alamodome is excited to host you for the Valero Alamo Bowl.

 The newest renovations included doubling the size of the concourses and LED ribbon boards as well as installing new larger HD videowalls in all four corners of the stadium and improving Wi-Fi throughout the Dome.
 These improvements are being funded through a $6 million donation from the Valero Alamo Bowl as well as user fees.
 The Valero Alamo Bowl will combine to contribute fees as well as generate the Alamodome rent for the stadium, suites and parking lots along with concessions and merchandise commissions.

-In addition to hosting the Valero Alamo Bowl to 96% capacity from 2010-2019, the 65,000 seat Alamodome is also home to the UTSA Roadrunners of Conference USA.
+In addition to hosting the Valero Alamo Bowl, the 65,000 seat Alamodome is also home to the UTSA Roadrunners of Conference USA.

 Three regular season (the New Orleans Saints relocated to San Antonio following Hurricane Katrina) and six NFL preseason games have also taken place in the Alamodome.